Ankit-euphemism/CheckInly/README.md

 # CheckInly

-A small Django-based Student Management System for tracking and marking attendance.
+A small Django-based CheckInlyfor tracking and marking attendance.

 ## Requirements
 - Python 3.11+ (use a virtual environment)